tjr214/tree-of-life/class_refactor_progress.md

 # TreeOfLife Class Refactoring Project Progress

 You can use the read tool to read in `new_tree.py` and `color_scales.md` whenever you need that information.
+The Python requirements are in `requirements.txt`.

 ## Phase 1: Setup and Planning